msmania/procjack/README.md

 NASM=<the path to nasm.exe>
 ```

-6. Build

-Open "Native Tools Command Prompt" of Visual Studio and run `NMAKE` under the root of this repository.

-The following binaries will be generated under bin/[x86|amd64]:
+6. Build<br />Open "Native Tools Command Prompt" of Visual Studio and run `NMAKE` under the root of this repository.
+Binaries will be generated under bin/[x86|amd64].

-- pj.exe: Injector program
-- spy.dll: Sample injectee DLL

-Other binaries such as expeb.exe are for development purpose only.

 ## How to play